Wohlstand/libOPNMIDI/README.md

 ## 1.3.1   dev
  * Added ability to disable MUS and XMI converters
  * Added ability to disable embedded MIDI sequencer to use library as RealTime synthesizer only or use any custom MIDI sequencer plugins.
+ * Fixed blank instruments fallback in multi-bank support.
+When using non-zero bank, if instrument is blank, then, instrument will be taken from a root (I.e. zero bank).

 ## 1.1.0   2018-01-21
 * First stable release